eshnish/Kube-3-Node-Cluster/README.md

     [sh] ``````git push origin main``````

     --In my case this threw an error pointing that user pass has been removed and not able to identify.
-    --I had to manually generate a token by going to github.
+    --I had to manually generate a token by going to github (Ref:PAT).

+    --Push the generated token to github.